futurice/ios-good-practices/README.md

 To sync all certificates and profiles to your machine, go to Accounts in Xcode's Preferences, add your Apple ID if needed, and double-click your team name.
 There is a refresh button at the bottom, but sometimes you just need to restart Xcode to make everything show up.

+#### Debugging Provisioning

 Sometimes you need to debug a provisioning issue.
 For instance, Xcode may refuse to install the build to an attached device, because the latter is not on the (development or ad-hoc) profile's device list.
-In those cases, you can use Craig Hockenberry's excellent [Provisioning][provisioning] plugin by browsing to `~/Library/MobileDevice/Provisioning Profiles` and hitting Space to toggle Finder's Quick Look feature.
+In those cases, you can use Craig Hockenberry's excellent [Provisioning][provisioning] plugin by browsing to `~/Library/MobileDevice/Provisioning Profiles`, selecting a .mobileprovision file and hitting Space to launch Finder's Quick Look feature.
 It will show you a wealth of information such as devices, entitlements, certificates, and the App ID.

 [provisioning]: https://github.com/chockenberry/Provisioning